 Many digital publishers are beginning to think so -- with publishers partnering with other brands and platforms to get the distribution they need.

 Long-form video content opens up opportunities including:

-- Distribution Opportunities – You’re only going to get onto HBO or Hulu if you have longer form video content.
-Periodt.
+Distribution Opportunities - You’re only going to get onto HBO or Hulu if you have longer form video content.
+Period.

 Beyond the monetization opportunities, long-form video has incredibly high retention rates with Buzzfeed reporting a 78% viewthrough and average five episodes per viewer of their most popular Youtube series.